jojecameron/Ingrediate-App/README.md

      <br />
     `PORT=`
 5. Paste in your OpenAI API key, MongoDB connection string, and port to run the server.
-6. `cd` to the server directory run `npm start` your terminal should read `Connected to Database!
-Beep.
-Boop.
-Listening on port XXXX`
-7. `cd` to the client directory run `npm start` the app should open in your browser
+6. `cd` to the root directory run `npm run dev`, the development server and client will run concurrently!

 # Author